 According to the RNA world hypothesis, earlier life forms may have used RNA alone for the storage of genetic material.
 RNA was the primary living substance, mainly due to RNA’s ability to function as both genetic and catalytic roles before the DNA-protein world came into being.

 RNA is a polymer, meaning it is made of chemical chains, in this case, known as nucleotides.
-However, a more fundamental and unsolved problem is how an RNA polymer long enough to have a self-replicating RNA polymerase activity.
+However, a more fundamental and unsolved problem is how an RNA polymer can last long enough to have a self-replicating RNA polymerase activity.
 A key quantity is the minimum RNA length required to show a self-replicating ability.
 According to scientists, RNA no less than 40 to 100 nucleotides long is necessary for the self-replicating behavior required for life to exist.

 In limited time, nucleotides can spontaneously connect to form RNA, given the right chemical conditions.
 Be that as it may, current gauges propose that a magic number of 40 to 100 nucleotides should not have been conceivable in the volume of space to initiate an abiogenesis event.